eb18608/BIF/Portfolio B/Architecture and Testing/Architecture.md

 #### Software
 ##### Android Studio:

-Android Studio fulfilled a large portion of the architectural drivers as a Java based (2.1), mobile application (1.1)
-<mark>development and distribution platform (2.4)</mark>
-.
-Android Studio also provides a plethora of mobile application support (1.1) such as touchscreen functionality libraries and UI tools, which allow us to create and operate front end systems (<!--which include our-->main menu, level select, settings menu etc.)(3.2.2).
+Android Studio fulfilled a large portion of the architectural drivers as a Java based (2.1), mobile application (1.1) development and distribution platform.
+Android Studio also provides a plethora of mobile application support (1.1) such as touchscreen functionality libraries and UI tools, which allow us to create and operate front end systems (main menu, level select, settings menu etc.)(3.2.2).
 As well UI tools and libraries, it provides seamless support of both modular (JUnit)(3.3) as well as our graphics engine (1.3).

 ##### Processing 3